 End Function

-10. Open the ProgressMeter Form in normal view and click on the Command Button.
+8. Open the ProgressMeter Form in normal view and click on the Command Button.
 You will see the Progress Meter slowly advancing and when it reaches the end of the bar a message will appear announcing that the work is complete.

 A delay loop is built into the Code to slow down the program and view the Progress Meter in action.
-You may remove these lines when using in your Project.
+You may remove these lines when using them in your Project.

 We cannot use this method when we sequence our process steps in Macros involving Queries.
 Because, when each Action Query is run MS-Access uses the Status Bar to display the progress of each and every query separately overwriting our overall process time meter.
-We have to device a method of our own to do this.
+We have to devise a method of our own to do this.

-Next we will see the usage of a Progress Meter on a Form, for the Data Processing steps sequenced through Macro.
+Next, we will see the usage of a Progress Meter on a Form, for the Data Processing steps sequenced through Macro.

-Download Demo Database
+Download

 Post a Comment